Purpose and Scope

 While the College generally prohibits the disclosure of confidential information obtained through an investigation, circumstances may arise when law and/or policy requires the disclosure of said information.
 In those cases, the College will make reasonable efforts to notify the affected party before disclosing confidential information.

-If a complainant/alleged victim requests anonymity or requests that College officials refrain from investigating an allegation of discrimination and/or harassment, the College will evaluate the request on a case by case basis.
+If a complainant/alleged victim requests anonymity or requests that College officials refrain from investigating an allegation of discrimination and/or harassment, the College will evaluate the request on a case-by-case basis.
 The College will weigh the request for anonymity/confidentiality against the following factors: 1) the seriousness and/or scope of the alleged conduct; 2) the ages of the parties and related state and federal statutes; 3) the existence of previous complaints of harassment or discrimination involving the respondent; and 4) the respondent’s right to receive information about the allegations if the information is maintained by College as an “education record” under the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. §1232g; 34 C.F.R.
 Part 99.
 An insistence on anonymity will limit the ability of College officials to thoroughly investigate and respond to the alleged misconduct.
 The College will inform the complainant/alleged victim if anonymity cannot be ensured.

 If a complainant/alleged victim fails to respond to reasonable attempts for outreach, the College will weigh the above factors in determining appropriate next steps.